ifm/developerportal/v1.4.32/_sources/Technology/VPU/ssh.md.txt

-# SSH setup
+# SSH usage

-To connect to the VPU through SSH or deploy code to the VPU with SCP, it is necessary to setup a list of authorized keys .
+To connect to the VPU through SSH or deploy software to the VPU with SCP, it is necessary 1. have an ssh key pair, 2.
+Have the public key copied to the VPU configuration.

-## Generate an SSH key-pair
+Follow instructions below to configure ssh on the VPU via either the CLI or via python3

+## Setup via CLI

 :::{note}
 The following instructions are tailored towards a bash (Unix shell).
-When deploying on a Windows based architecture, please modify the instructions sets for your shell accordingly.
+When deploying on a Windows based architecture, please modify the instructions sets for your shell accordingly, or try the setup instructions for python instead
 :::

+### Generate an SSH key-pair

 All user specific SSH keys are located at `~/.ssh`.
 This is the place where the private key for the connection to the VPU should be stored.

-To generate an SSH key-pair, use `ssh-keygen`:
+To generate an SSH key-pair, use `ssh-keygen` and follow the prompts:

 ```bash
 $ cd ~/.ssh/